'Turn It Around' Looks Back at East Bay Punk | East Bay Express

 Turn It Around

 devotes just as much time to the critical bands and pivotal moments of the East Bay’s punk scene as it does to the obscure ones.
 The film covers weird East Bay bands like Sweet Baby Jesus, Blatz, Yeastie Girlz, and Michael Franti’s first band, The Beatnigs.
-Lesser known movements like the vibrant queercore scene (notably led by Pansy Division and Pansy Division), Gilman’s quasi-feud with the riot grrrl scene and a DIY play that a young Miranda July put on at Gilman also make it in the film.
+Lesser known movements like the vibrant queercore scene (notably led by Pansy Division and Tribe 8), Gilman’s quasi-feud with the riot grrrl scene and a DIY play that a young Miranda July put on at Gilman also make it in the film.

 click to enlarge